 Workforce Investment Program Sample Clauses

 Workforce Investment Program.
 This Agreement constitutes a “Covered Contract” under the Broward Workforce Investment Program, Section 19.211, Broward County Administrative Code (“Workforce Investment Program”).
 Consultant affirms it is aware of the requirements of the Workforce Investment Program and agrees to use good faith efforts to meet the First Source Referral Goal and the Qualifying New Hires Goal as set forth the Workforce Investment Program, including by (a) publicly advertising exclusively with CareerSource Broward for at least five (5) business days any vacancies that are the direct result of this Agreement (whether those vacancies are with Consultant or its Subconsultants) and using good faith efforts to interview any qualified candidates referred under the Workforce Investment Program, and (b) using good faith efforts to hire Qualifying New Hires, as defined by the Workforce Investment Program, for at least fifty percent (50%) of the vacancies that are the direct result of this Agreement.
-Until at least one year after the conclusion of this Agreement, Consultant shall maintain and make available to County upon request all records documenting Consultant’s compliance with the requirements of the Workforce Investment Program, and shall submit the required Workforce Investment Reports to the Contract Administrator annually by January 31 and within thirty (30) days after the expiration or termination of this Agreement.
+Until at least one year after the conclusion of this Agreement, Consultant shall maintain and make available to County upon request all records documenting Consultant’s compliance with the requirements of the Workforce Investment Program, and shall submit the required Workforce Investment Reports to the Contract Administrator annually by January 31 and within thirty (30) days after the conclusion of this Agreement.
 Failure to demonstrate good faith efforts to meet the First Source Referral Goal and the Qualifying New Hires Goal shall constitute a material breach of this Agreement.

 AutoNDA by SimpleDocs